masmarkus/docker-example/README.md

   check : from your terminal type $ python -V

 # How to use :
+  1. Build the Dockerfile
+  from your terminal type $ docker build -t my-first-app:latest .
-  1. from the directory of Dockerfile : from your terminal type $ docker run my-first-app:latest
+  1. Run the container :
+  from your terminal type $ docker run my-first-app:latest or typr $ docker run <container_id>